-• Catchment level funded improvements
+Catchment level funded improvement in Wales

 In Wales, Natural Resources Wales has made available £4.2 million for 2015-2018 to fund projects that benefit the wildlife, people and economy of Wales.
 The Competitive Fund is based around the aim of Natural Resource Management, namely, to sustainably manage our natural resources in a way and at a rate that can maintain and enhance the resilience of our ecosystems whilst meeting the needs of present generations without compromising the ability of future generations to meet their needs.
-There will be a focus on the Natura

-2000 network of designated sites in Wales (Special Areas of Conservation and Special Protection Areas).
+There will be a focus on the Natura 2000 network of designated sites in Wales (Special Areas of Conservation and Special Protection Areas).
 This is to help achieve Wales' legal obligations under the European Birds Directive and Habitats Directive (Aim A).
 At the same time, it seeks to integrate this conservation work with other social and economic benefits highlighted as important in Natural Resources Wales's Corporate Plan.

 This has provided funding to partners across Wales.
-In the Dee RBD this includes work reduce diffuse pollution, improve in-river and riparian habitat, tackle non-native invasive species and provide education and community engagement.
-This is through a joint working partnership with Welsh Dee Trust as hosts of the Middle Dee Catchment Partnership and competitive funding awarded to the Dee Invasive Non-Native Project (North Wales Wildlife Trust).
+In the Western Wales RBD this includes work to restore rivers, improve in-river and riparian habitat, tackle non-native invasive species, development of novel nutrient offsetting approaches to support sustainable industry and land management, and provide education and community engagement.